CopperNugget/Devops2/README.md

 Needed for the activities
  Test n work

  Tests with the new branch

+ Tests with the new branch 02